 - Your loved one has an immediate family member with type 2 diabetes.

 - Your loved one is physically active less than three times a week.

 - Your loved one has had gestational diabetes or has previously given birth to a baby over 9 pounds.

 - You notice they’re thirstier or hungrier than usual.

 - Your loved one seems to be urinating more frequently.

-- You see that they have suddenly lost a significant amount of weight.
+- You see that they have suddenly lost or gained a significant amount of weight.

 - Your loved one complains of blurry vision.

 - Your loved one seems more irritable than usual.